Preeclampsia is a condition during pregnancy where there is a sudden rise in blood pressure and swelling, mostly in the

 If preeclampsia is not treated, there is a risk of serious complications.
 Complications are rare if the woman goes to antenatal appointments.
 However, if the condition is not diagnosed for some reason, the risks are considerably greater.

 The following complications may develop from preeclampsia:

 Poor blood flow to the placenta: If blood flow to the placenta is restricted, the baby might not be getting oxygen and nutrients, which may lead to slower growth, breathing difficulties, and premature birth.

 Placental abruption: The placenta separates from the inner wall of the uterus.
 In severe cases, there may be heavy bleeding, which can damage the placenta.
 Any damage to the placenta may place the baby's and mother's life at risk.

-Eclampsia: Basically a combination of preeclampsia and seizures.
+Eclampsia: This is a combination of preeclampsia and seizures.
 The woman may experience pain under the ribs on the right side of her body, intense headache, blurry vision, confusion, and decreased alertness.
 If left untreated the woman is at risk of going into a coma, suffering permanent brain damage, and dying.
 The condition is life-threatening for the baby as well.

 Cardiovascular disease: Women who have preeclampsia have a higher risk of developing cardiovascular diseases later in life.